 - Jack Russell terriers generally get along well with other canines.
 These tiny terriers are pretty gregarious dogs, making them a blast at the dog park.
-However, they also have a strong prey drive, which can cause problems for homes with cats.
+However, they also have a strong prey drive and are ratter dogs, which can cause problems for homes with cats or other small mammals.

 - Like many other small terrier breeds, Jack Russell terriers are smart dogs who are generally easy to train.
 One of the most appealing traits of these pooches is their intelligence.
 This not only makes them easy to train, it also makes them quite entertaining.